aka: Signature Spell

 - Jinpachi's Demon Inferno.

 - Falcon PUNCH!
-To the point that it mentioned the Story Mode credits song of F-Zero GX and was actually used by Falcon in the Grand Finale of Falcon Densetsu.
+To the point that it's mentioned the Story Mode credits song of F-Zero GX and was actually used by Falcon in the Grand Finale of Falcon Densetsu.

 - Mario and Luigi, of course, have their iconic Jumping move.
 Fireballs, as well.

-- Link's Spin Attack from Zelda, which was introduced in The Legend Of Zelda A Link To The Past and has been a staple of the series ever since.
+- Link's Spin Attack from The Legend of Zelda, which was introduced in The Legend of Zelda: A Link to the Past and has been a staple of the series ever since.
+Before that, his Sword Beam, although it is often absent in the 3D games.

 - This is because due to the nature of the skill/spell learning system in the game, the only spell he is guaranteed to have at all points in the game is Fireball.
 If you're doing a very good Low Level Run, for example, he might not have any of his other basic spells, and you can, if you learn all the spells of one type (Strike or Technical), switch quite a few, if not all, of his spells to the other type in as few as one battle, if you're up against a foe with enough HP to withstand casting their base spells multiple times (just forget all the spells you want to change before the battle, then start casting each element's base spells until he learns the more advanced versions).